 Are Shower Filters Worth It?

-Although they might be a decent choice for managing chlorine-related issues, shower filters generally aren’t worth the time, effort and money required for regular filter replacement.
+Although they might be a decent choice for managing chlorine-related issues, shower filters generally may not be worth the time, effort and money required for regular filter replacement.
 They also don’t treat all of the water quality problems that could affect your shower experience.
-That means they’re generally best used as a temporary solution until you can have a more-comprehensive system professionally installed.
+That means they’re generally best used as a temporary solution until you can have a more comprehensive system professionally installed.

 Whether you’re looking for your first filtration system or want to replace your shower-head filter, there’s good news: You have options.
 Although a shower water filter is a relatively quick DIY solution to your problem, it’s not a comprehensive one — and there are long-term solutions that may provide a more effective, longer-lasting result in your whole home instead of just your shower.